Andersonnn7788/geco-hackathon/deploy/README.md

 2. Verify AWS credentials are correct in `.env.production`

-3. Ensure Claude Sonnet 4.5 is enabled in your AWS account:
+3. Ensure Amazon Nova Pro is enabled in your AWS account:
    - Go to AWS Console > Bedrock > Model Access
-   - Request access to Anthropic Claude models
+   - Request access to Amazon Nova models

 ### Database Issues